How Judges Make Decisions During a Massachusetts Divorce

 In one case, we may argue that because you are paying for your child’s private school tuition, your support payments should be less than what the guidelines suggest.
 In another case, we may document to the court how you are constantly spending money on everyday items your children should have and how your former spouse is not using the support you pay for the proper reasons.

 Generally speaking, alimony, also referred to as spousal support, is money paid by the higher income-earning spouse to the lesser earning spouse.
 Alimony is tax-deductible for the spouse who pays.
 The recipient must report the support amount as taxable income.
-Very often, two spouses have completely different viewpoints about alimony — including whether or not it is appropriate, how much should be paid (or received) and for how long.
-If you expect spousal support to become an issue in your divorce case, it is important to make sure you hire a lawyer who is well experienced in handling complicated alimony disputes.
+Very often, two spouses have completely different viewpoints about alimony—including whether or not it is appropriate, how much should be paid (or received) and for how long.
+If you expect spousal support to become an issue in your divorce case, it is important to make sure you hire a Massachusetts divorce lawyer who is well experienced in handling complicated alimony disputes.

 Courts consider several factors when determining the amount of alimony to award.
 The rule of thumb is that alimony should amount to 30 to 35 percent of the difference between the spouses’ gross incomes, but other factors the court may consider include length of the marriage and the age and health of both parties.
 What constitutes income for purposes of calculating alimony is the same as that used for determining child support under the child support guidelines.
 However, when a spouse is under-employed or unemployed, the judge can attribute income and make orders based on how much that spouse could or should be earning.